faysal-MMII/financial-data-platform/README.md

 # Financial Data Platform

-This project is a trading application that integrates with Alpaca for live trading and provides backtesting capabilities.
+This project is a trading application that integrates with Alpaca and Schwab for live trading, and yahoo finance for downloading historical data.
+The project also provides backtesting capabilities.
+THere is no need to install Complex database systems like Cassandra and Postgress, SQLite is perfect enough, simply ensure you have it installed in your library.
+Placeholders are in place of the alpaca keys in the `SQLite_Trial.py` file , simply replace them with yours.

 ## Setup